 Yes, it’s possible to go Park Hopping at Disney World and use the Individual Lightning Lane.
 Guests are limited to 2 Individual Lightning Lane attractions per day, but they don’t necessarily have to be in the same park.

-You can choose whether to make both reservations at the same park, one at each park, just one at one park, or no to make no selections at all.
+You can choose whether to make both reservations at the same park, one at each park, just one at one park, or not to make any selections at all.

 Of course, you will need a park ticket with the Park Hopper option.
 This may or may not be for you depending on your park-touring style or your budget.
 You will also need a park pass reservation for the first park of the day.

 You can make an Individual Lightning Lane selection for a ride at your first park of the day as early as 7:00 am.
-However, you won’t be able to make a Lightning Lane selection for your second park of the day until you are physically in that park, which can’t happen until 2:00 pm which is when Park Hopping starts at Disney World each day.
+However, you won’t be able to make a Lightning Lane selection for your second park of the day until you are physically in that park.
+Thankfully, guests are no longer restricted to the old park-hopping time of 2:00 pm, and whatever time you get there you can make your reservation.

-At that point, it’s likely that all Individual Lightning Lane selections will be sold out if you wait until 2:00 pm to book it.
+Just keep in mind, the later you show up to your second park of the day, the more likely it will be that the Individual Lightning Lane attractions there will already be sold out.
 For that reason, it’s important to make your first park of the day the one that has the attraction where you are most interested in using the Individual Lightning Lane selection.

 Can I Use the Lightning Lane with the Virtual Queue?